 If you choose to buy with a mortgage then this will incur several additional costs.

 First, there will be the property valuation that the mortgage provider will require before granting the mortgage.
-This is paid for them by the buyer and can cost around 400-600 Euros.
+This is paid by the buyer and can cost around 500 Euros.

 Then there will be the costs of the mortgage itself.

-In Summary, allow for up to 15% of the purchase price in taxes and other costs.
+In summary, 15% of the purchase price goes into taxes and other costs.

 Related Articles